pendo324/dota2-gsi/README.md

 ## Caveats

 The data provided is fairly extensive, but it is specific to the player running the Dota 2 client.
-It does not provide any information to spectators or casters.
-The only way to get live information about all players in a game is to have each player configure their Dota client to point to the same `dota2-gsi` server.
+The only way to get live information about all players in a game is to have each player configure their Dota client to point to the same `dota2-gsi` server, however valve have recently added the ability for casters and spectators to receive data about all clients.
+This functionality has not yet been implemented in dota2-gsi.
 This somewhat limits the usefulness of the interface for tournament production; it's only really viable for LAN's.
 The other thing lacking is map position.
 I'd like to see Valve expand the interface in future to include live map position, and add `allplayers` sections similar to CS:GO, so casters and spectators can use the information for online games.

 ## Credits

 Shoutout to [/u/antonpup](https://www.reddit.com/user/antonpup) for his [C# Gamestate Integration server](https://github.com/antonpup/Dota2GSI) and inadvertently letting me know this existed.